ash-jc-allen/laravel-exchange-rates/README.md

 ## Configuration

-### Publish the Config and Migrations
+### Publish the Config File

-You can publish the package's config file and database migrations (so that you can make changes to them) by using the following command:
+You can publish the package's config file using the following command:
 ```bash
 php artisan vendor:publish --provider="AshAllenDesign\LaravelExchangeRates\Providers\ExchangeRatesProvider"
 ```